Roll20/help.roll20.net/_posts/2012-04-21-terms-of-service.markdown

 #Support

 Support for Roll20 is provided via our [Community Forums](http://community.roll20.net).
-We also provide a [Help and Documentation Site](http://help.roll20.net) with guides and screencasts that provide instruction on performing commont tasks.
+We also provide a [Help and Documentation Site](http://help.roll20.net) with guides and screencasts that provide instruction on performing common tasks.

 #Access to your data